← Back to Guides

 The salty soup analogy

 Imagine a bowl of salty soup.
-Add plain water - the soup gets less salty.
+Add plain water, the soup gets less salty.
 You haven't removed any salt.
 You've diluted it.
 The same thing happens in your plasma.
-Drinking plain water doesn't remove sodium from your body - it lowers the concentration temporarily.
+Drinking plain water doesn't remove sodium from your body, it lowers the concentration temporarily.
 And that concentration shift is what your nervous system reacts to.

-Diluting sodium vs. losing sodium - a critical distinction
+Diluting sodium vs losing sodium

 This confusion drives many hydration mistakes.
 They feel similar but require opposite responses.